kimmyflora/blackjack/readme.md

 Next Steps:

-- have one of the delaer's card face down
+- have one of the delaer's card face down once player bet
 - add some cool features to it